cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/transactional-messaging-system.rst

 Currently, TMS:

-- Only supports explicit transactions; and
+- only supports explicit transactions; and
-- Does not support publishing from a long-running transaction, such as a mapper, reducer, or Spark executor.
+- does not support publishing from a long-running transaction, such as a mapper, reducer, or Spark executor.

 Code Examples